Nate Myles: Manly-Warringah

 On 13 May 2015, Myles signed a three-year contract with the Manly Warringah Sea Eagles starting in 2016.

 Melbourne Storm

 On 14 June 2017, Myles announced he had signed a mid season transfer to the Melbourne Storm.

-Myles initially played for the Storm's feeder team, Eastern Suburbs Tigers, playing against the Sunshine Coast Falcons at Suzuki Stadium, Langlands Park, the end result going down to a field goal, Easts winning 17-16.
+Myles initially played for the Storm's feeder team, Eastern Suburbs Tigers, playing against the Sunshine Coast Falcons at Suzuki Stadium, Langlands Park, the result going down to a field goal, Easts winning 17–16.
 On 8 July, he made his Storm debut against the Parramatta Eels in round 18 at AAMI Park.

 On 19 November 2017, Myles announced his retirement from the NRL.